hsfl/artemis/pages/tutorials/setup/setup2.md

 ```bash
 $ vagrant up
 ```

+#### Network Selection

+If you are prompted to select a network option, just type in a number to select an option.
+Look for keywords such as _Wireless_ or _Ethernet_ for the appropriate selection, depending on your host computer's network connection.
+(If a list of options is not printed in the terminal, you may have an old and incompatible version of VirtualBox.
+Try checking if you need an update.)

 After a minute or so should see the virtual machine boot.
 Login with the password below: